alan-turing-institute/sqlsynthgen/docs/source/introduction.rst

     export DST_DSN='postgresql://tim:password@localhost/fake_pagila'
     export DST_SCHEMA='public'
-    sqlsynthgen create-generators
+    datafaker create-generators
-    sqlsynthgen create-tables
+    datafaker create-tables
-    sqlsynthgen create-data
+    datafaker create-data

-``create-generators`` creates a Python file called ``ssg.py``.
+``create-generators`` creates a Python file called ``datafaker.py``.
-You can edit this file if you want, but it is much easier to edit ``config.yaml`` and call ``sqlsynthgen create-generators --force`` to regenerate this file.
+You can edit this file if you want, but it is much easier to edit ``config.yaml`` and call ``datafaker create-generators --force`` to regenerate this file.

-You will notice that ``create-tables`` produces a couple of warnings, and PostgreSQL complains when ``sqlsynthgen`` tries to create the data.
+You will notice that ``create-tables`` produces a couple of warnings, and PostgreSQL complains when ``datafaker`` tries to create the data.
-The warnings are that ``sqlsynthgen`` doesn't understand the special PostgresSQL types ``TSVECTOR`` and ``ARRAY``, so it doesn't know how to generate data for those columns.
+The warnings are that ``datafaker`` doesn't understand the special PostgresSQL types ``TSVECTOR`` and ``ARRAY``, so it doesn't know how to generate data for those columns.
 Because it doesn't know how to generate data for those columns it will just use NULLs, and the ``film.fulltext`` column cannot be NULL, so creating the data fails.

 Fixing the errors with the minimal example